 - Better marketing skills.
 Independents do a lot to stand out, and this is one area they do well.
 Compare the marketing quality between the two to see for yourself.

 - Higher competence levels and foresight.
 A negotiator’s job is to rent the property fast.
 The property manager’s job is to minimise issues and rent arrears.
 If you have to do both roles, you will think twice about who to choose as a tenant.
 This brings me to my next point…

 - Higher accountability.
 Each staff knows if they bring on a bad tenant they have to now deal with that tenant until he’s left, hence in their best interest to find the least hassle tenant.

 - Maybe a one-man team.
 Although newcomers deserve to be given a chance, you don’t want that to happen at the risk of falling short on compliance.
-Make sure the agent knows exactly what he is doing and that he has extensive experience from before.
+Make sure the agent knows exactly what they are doing and that they have extensive experience from before.
 You don’t want your property to be an experiment gone wrong.
 You want to decide on a company that has at least 3 staff members.

-- It May is not be well recognised.
+- It may not be well recognised.
 You will need to see their online presence and their google reviews to gauge their reliability.
 See what others have to say and what their experience was like with this company.

 What Next?
 Which type of letting agency is right for me?

 Well, it’s all down to personal opinion.
 There isn’t a right or wrong answer and doing the relevant research will help you find what you are after from your property, and the agent marketing it.

 When selecting a letting agency, it’s best to go with quality over cost.
 Compare the services offered to you.
 Once you’ve done your research see whether you feel the company and the representative is a good fit for you.